 Prohibited prior to the Second Vatican Council, the Catholic Church has permitted cremation as a means of disposition since the mid-1960's, though not the preferred method.
 Our St. Petersburg Diocese now permits the cremated remains to be taken to the church for the memorial mass.
 We would be glad to provide you with a copy of the Diocese's guidelines for cremation.

 There are three basic legal requirements which must be met before a cremation can be performed in Florida.
 First, at least 48 hours must elapse between the time of death and the time of the cremation.
 Second, a legally authorized individual must give permission for the cremation in writing.
-Third, our Medical Examiner must give approval for the cremation which requires a completed death certificate for their review.
+Third, our medical examiner must give approval for the cremation, which requires a completed death certificate for review.